42-Aj-12/CSI_OP/README.md

 ## Kindly add your file with format `.txt` with following rules below.

 - Your file name should be format with `.txt` extention.
-- Your file will include following parameters👇
+- Your file will include following parameters
 ```
 - Your name
 - Your class and Branch